LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **predicates scope**
    In plain Prolog, all predicates are visible.
 In a Prolog module, a predicate can be exported or local.
-In Logtalk, a predicate can be *public*, *protected*, *private*, or *local*.
+In Logtalk, a predicate can be :term:`public <public predicate>`, :term:`protected <protected predicate>`, :term:`private <private predicate>`, or :term:`local <local predicate>`.

 **predicate declaration**
-   Logtalk provides a clear distinction between *declaring* a predicate and *defining* a predicate.
-This is a fundamental requirement for the concept of *protocol* (aka interface) in Logtalk: we must be able to *declare* a predicate without necessarily *defining* it.
+   Logtalk provides a clear distinction between :term:`declaring <predicate declaration>` a predicate and :term:`defining <predicate definition>` a predicate.
+This is a fundamental requirement for the concept of :term:`protocol` (aka interface) in Logtalk: we must be able to *declare* a predicate without necessarily *defining* it.
 This clear distinction is missing in Prolog and Prolog modules.
 Notably, it's a compiler error for a module to try to export a predicate that it does not define.

 **predicate loading conflicts**
    Logtalk does not use predicate import/export semantics.
 Thus, there are